square/workflow/RELEASING.md

 sourcedocs generate -- -scheme WorkflowTesting -workspace SampleApp.xcworkspace
 ```

+Note that currently sourcedocs only supports Xcode 10, if you run it with Xcode 11 you might see
+an error about Catalyst and only empty READMEs will get generated.

 #### mkdocs

 Mkdocs is written in Python, so you'll need Python and pip in order to run it.
 Assuming those are